Measuring relative humidity: 15 Do’s and Don’ts

 9. Avoid vapors containing very basic or very acidic agents, as they affect the conductivity of the water and can cause short circuits in the sensor electronics.

-10. If you have not already done so, protect your unit from dust and other contaminants.
+In general: If you have not already done so, protect your unit from dust and other contaminants.

 Principle n°4 Remember that you are dealing with a sensitive electronic device